Marcinthecloud/AzureTechDaySetup/README.md

 unzip master.zip
 ```

-To make this easy for you, there's 'setup.sh' you can run now which contains the following commands.
+To make this easy for you, there's a 'setup.sh' you can run which **DOES EVERYTHING** for you.
+It contains the following commands.

 ```
-sudo apt-get install python-pip sudo apt-get install python-dev sudo pip install cassandra-driver cd python AzureTechDaySetup-master/DSE Setup/solr_dataloader.py AzureTechDaySetup-master/DSE Setup/create_core.sh
+sudo apt-get install python-pip sudo apt-get install python-dev sudo pip install cassandra-driver cd AzureTechDaySetup-master/DSESetup/ python solr_dataloader.py
+./create_core.sh
 ```